GaloisInc/crucible/crux-test-gen/README.md

  * `ctor_name[T]`: Expands to the topmost "type constructor name" of the argument `T`.
 For example, `ctor_name[array[int]]` expands to `array`.

+ * `expansion_counter`: Expands to an integer indicating the index of the current expansion.
+That is, this expands to `0` in the first output, `1` in the second output, and so on.
+This is useful for assigning a unique name to each generated test case.

 ## Expansion order